As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You don’t need to worry about your lawn because grassroots don’t go too deep.
 Before burying the slurry, just let its water content evaporate first and then cover it with dirt.

-Another thing you must keep in mind is what rocks you are tumbling on because although rock tumbling grit and slurry isn’t toxic, it doesn’t mean they can’t be harmful.
-You should be aware of some risks because it depends on the rocks you work with.
+Another thing you must keep in mind is what rocks you are tumbling on because although rock tumbling grit and slurry aren’t toxic, it doesn’t mean they can’t be harmful.
+You should know some risks because they depend on the rocks you work with.

 For example, bumblebee jasper contains arsenic.
 You must understand your rock’s composition to decide how to dispose of the tumbling grit and slurry.